-One of the suggested reasons for the decline in sperm count and concentration is exposure to endocrine-disrupting chemicals.
+One of the suggested reasons for the decline in count and concentration is exposure to endocrine-disrupting chemicals.
 In fact, such chemicals can affect a male’s growing reproductive system while he is still in the womb.
-Other potential causes of low sperm count include obesity, stress, tobacco use and testicular heat exposure.
+Other potential causes of a low count include obesity, stress, tobacco use and testicular heat exposure.

 If you’d like in-depth information about your reproductive potential, male fertility testing can give you a clearer picture.
 Testing involves a semen analysis, which can tell you more about your sperm count, motility (movement) and morphology (shape).
 Semen analysis is usually covered by insurance.

 If you are interested in scheduling a semen analysis, please contact our Austin fertility center.